Unemployment in Belgium

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Belgium’s economy grew 0.2% quarter-on-quarter and in seasonally-adjusted terms in the first quarter (Q4 2018: +0.4% quarter-on-quarter s.a.), according to a first estimate released by the National Bank of Belgium (NBB) on 29 April.
+Belgium’s economy grew 0.2% quarter-on-quarter and in seasonally-adjusted terms in the second quarter (Q1: +0.3% quarter-on-quarter s.a.), according to a first estimate released by the National Bank of Belgium (NBB) on 30 July.